Losing an eye: Enucleation and prosthetic eye FAQ

 The eye socket can change in shape over time, so adjustments and refitting of a glass eye may be needed as time goes on.
 Typically, prosthetic eyes require yearly polishing by the ocularist and replacement every five to seven years.

-The researchers believe this is the first case of a customized ocular prosthesis designed with the aid of 3D printing, which eliminates the need for impression molding and may result in even greater consistency in the creation of well-fitting, natural-appearing artificial eyes in the future.
+In 2016, researchers in Belgium created what is believed to be the first customized ocular prosthesis designed with the aid of 3D printing, which eliminates the need for impression molding and may result in even greater consistency in the creation of well-fitting, natural-appearing artificial eyes in the future.

-The most common material used to create a glass eye is an acrylic plastic polymer called polymethyl methacrylate (PMMA), which is used for a number of applications when a lightweight, shatter-resistant alternative to glass is desired.
-Also known as acrylic or acrylic glass, trade names for PMMA include Plexiglas, Acrylite and Lucite.
+A common material used to create a glass eye is an acrylic plastic polymer called polymethyl methacrylate (PMMA), which is used for a number of applications when a lightweight, shatter-resistant alternative to glass is desired.

 Silicone polymers also are used to make artificial eyes.